martinmhan/mysql-database-review/README.md

 ### Exercise 1

+Create a database folder.
-In your database folder, create an index file.
+In your database folder create an index file.
 In your shell, create a mysql database.
 Set up Sequelize to establish a connection to the mysql database, and export the connection.